Science in the service of archaeology

 CIRAM laboratories date and analyse materials found in an archaeological context in order to determine their chronology, origin, composition and use, to reveal their manufacturing techniques or to identify their alterations and to offer technical assistance for their restoration.

 Areas of study and expertise

 Standard, collagen or bioapatite.

 Characterization of organic and mineral materials.

 Chemical and crystallographic analyses.

 An analytical process and controlled deadlines

-Archaeology Manager (Fr, En, Sp & It)
+Head of Archaeology Department (Fr, En, Sp & It)

-Archaeology Manager (Fr, En, Sp & It)
+Head of Archaeology Department (Fr, En, Sp & It)